AlbertNafria/albertnafria.github.io/_posts/2021-11-30-SimpleCTF-WriteUp-TryHackMe.md

 ![gobuster](img/simpleCTF/gobuster.png)

-It shows the `/simple` directory, which could be exploited.
-Here's a
+After fuzzing I found a the `/simple` directory, which seems potencially vulnerable.
+When I browsed it showed the interface of a CMS called *made simple*, and the version of the service was 2.2.8.

 ![made_simple](img/simpleCTF/made_simple.png)

 ![version](img/simpleCTF/version.png)

+## Vulnerability assessment

-Here the point is that this site is using a CMS called `CMS made simple`, version 2.2.8.
-I when to [exploit DB](https://www.exploit-db.com/) and search for exploits for this application.
+I went to [exploit DB](https://www.exploit-db.com/) and search for exploits for this service.
 There's one for that version, and I could answer the next question:

 ![exploitDB](img/simpleCTF/exploitDB.png)